Prepare yourself for the best arrival experience possible by knowing how you’re going to get from the airport to your destination.

 • Not all taxis in Hawaii accept credit card.
 It is recommended to have USD on hand or let the taxi dispatcher know you can only pay by credit card.

-• They are an excellent way to travel in and around Waikiki, Diamond Head, Kahala, Ala Moana, Kakaako, Downtown Honolulu and further afield to Hawaii Kai and Kailua.
+• They are also an excellent way to travel in and around Waikiki, Diamond Head, Kahala, Ala Moana, Kakaako, Downtown Honolulu and further afield to Hawaii Kai, Ko Olina and Kailua.

 • Ease any travel nerves by pre-arranging Oahu airport transfers!
 Enjoy peace of mind knowing a friendly local will be there to meet and greet you on arrival at Daniel K. Inouye International Airport, and sit back and relax on the drive to your destination.

-• Arrival, Departure or Round-Trip Oahu Airport Transfers (Shared or Private) to Waikiki, Kahala, Koolina and Turtle Bay, can be booked in my Hawaii Activity Shop in AUD.
+• Arrival, Departure or Round-Trip Oahu Airport Transfers (Shared or Private) to Waikiki, Kahala, Koolina and Turtle Bay, can be booked in my Hawaii Activity Shop.
 You will receive a detailed confirmation and transfer instructions upon booking, including the local transport companies contact details.

 • Six rental car companies are located at Daniel K. Inouye International Airport, they are:

 • Four other rental companies provide off-airport car rentals (a shuttle from the airport will take you there), they are: